Security Without Detection: Economic Denial as a Primitive for Edge and IoT Defense: Abstract

 \section{Abstract}

-Detection-based security fails against sophisticated attackers using encryption, stealth, and low-rate techniques, particularly in IoT/edge environments where resource constraints preclude ML-based intrusion detection.
-We present Economic Denial Security (EDS), a detection-independent framework that makes attacks economically infeasible by exploiting a fundamental asymmetry: defenders control their environment while attackers cannot.
-EDS composes four mechanisms adaptive computational puzzles, decoy-driven interaction entropy, temporal stretching, and bandwidth taxation achieving provably superlinear cost amplification.
-We formalize EDS as a Stackelberg game, deriving closed-form equilibria for optimal parameter selection (Theorem 1) and proving that mechanism composition yields 2.1$\times$ greater costs than the sum of individual mechanisms (Theorem 2).
-EDS requires $<$ 12KB memory, enabling deployment on ESP32 class microcontrollers.
-Evaluation on a 20-device heterogeneous IoT testbed across four attack scenarios ($n$=30 trials, $p<0.001$) demonstrates: 32-560$\times$ attack slowdown, 85-520:1 cost asymmetry, 8-62\% attack success reduction, $<$ 20ms latency overhead, and close to 0\% false positives.
-Validation against IoT-23 malware (Mirai, Torii, Hajime) shows 88\% standalone mitigation; combined with ML-IDS, EDS achieves 94\% mitigation versus 67\% for IDS alone a 27\% improvement.
-EDS provides detection-independent protection suitable for resource-constrained environments where traditional approaches fail.
-The ability to detect and mitigate the malware samples tested was enhanced; however, the benefits provided by EDS were realized even without the inclusion of an IDS.
-Overall, the implementation of EDS serves to shift the economic balance in favor of the defender and provides a viable method to protect IoT and edge systems methodologies.
+Sophisticated attackers can evade detection-based security by using encryption, stealth tactics, and low-rate attack patterns.
+This challenge is particularly acute in Internet of Things (IoT) and edge environments, where limited resources make ML-based intrusion detection systems impractical.
+Hereby, we present Economic Denial Security (EDS), a framework that renders attacks economically infeasible rather than trying to detect them.
+EDS exploits a fundamental asymmetry.
+Defenders control their own environment, whereas attackers do not.
+The four mechanisms in this framework amplify attack costs superlinearly.
+These mechanisms include adaptive computational puzzles, decoy-driven interaction entropy, temporal stretching, and bandwidth taxation.
+This paper uses game theory to mathematically prove the optimal configuration of EDS, and we found that combining multiple safety mechanisms usually costs 2.1 times as much as using them separately, a key trade-off to consider during design.
+The good news is that EDS is extremely efficient, using less than 12 KB of memory, making it practical to run on small embedded devices like microcontrollers rather than on expensive servers.
+EDS is tested on 20 different IoT devices under four attack scenarios.
+The results showed that attacks slow down significantly, costs become asymmetric, attack success rates drop, and the system adds only 20 ms of latency with no false positive results.
+When tested against real malware (Mirai, Torii, and Hajime), combining EDS with machine learning detection improved protection from 67\% to 88\%.
+Adding both techniques together reached 94\% protection, a 27\% improvement overall.
+Unlike traditional detection-based approaches, EDS operates independently, without requiring attack identification, making it practical for resource-limited IoT devices where other methods simply don't work.
+The system demonstrated enhanced detection and mitigation of malware samples during testing.
+Notably, EDS conferred significant advantages even in the absence of an intrusion detection system.
+The implementation of EDS shifts the economic balance in favor of defenders and presents a viable strategy for safeguarding IoT and edge systems.